 But now an obvious paradox arises, which is best illustrated in the case of certainty.
-A full restoration of creditworthiness would imply that all claims on the debtor, including "old" debt which does not participate in the debt reduction process, will rise in value to its face value.
-The secondary market price of the old debt will be 100 cents on the dollar after the debt reduction, if full creditworthiness is indeed restored.
-Thus, under certainty, there would be no motivation for an individual creditor who has a small share of the overall debt, to participate in a voluntary scheme if the creditor receives something less than 100 percent of face value.
+A full restoration of credit-worthiness would imply that all claims on the debtor, including "old" debt which does not participate in the debt reduction process, will rise in value to its face value.
+The secondary market price of the old debt will be 100 cents on the dollar after the debt reduction, if full credit-worthiness is indeed restored.
+Thus, under certainty, there would be no motivation for an individual creditor, that has a small share of the overall debt, to participate in a voluntary scheme if the creditor receives something less than 100 percent of face value.

-The result, which is proved formally by Helpman (1988) for example, is that voluntary debt reduction may be impossible as a market equilibrium even when the creditors as a whole would benefit from the debt reduction relative to the status quo.
+The result, which was formally demonstrated by Helpman (1988) is that voluntary debt reduction may be impossible as a market equilibrium even when the creditors as a whole would benefit from the debt reduction relative to the status quo.
 Thus, the insistence that debt reduction be voluntary actually hurts the creditors as a whole.

 "Voluntary approach" is an appealing expression, but misleading.
-What we have, really, as the alternative to the concerted approach to the reduction of the debt is the free rider approach - the last version of the muddling through approach adopted by the creditors since the very beginning of the debt crisis.
+What we have, really, as the alternative to the concerted approach to the reduction of the debt is the free rider approach the last version of the muddling through approach adopted by the creditors since the very beginning of the debt crisis.
 Stanley Fischer, analyzing the possible solutions for the debt crisis, favored the creation of a debt facility.
 But warned that this scheme "creates a free rider problem.
-If the International Debt Discount Corporation buys up much of the developing country debt and makes some form of debt relief possible, then the credit of the debtors improves.
+If the International Debt Discount corporation buys up much of the developing country debt and makes some form of debt relief possible, then the credit of the debtors improves.
 Those creditors who stayed out of the IDDC have a capital gain.
-For that reason an
+For that reason an IDDC would have to find some means of ensuring almost complete participation by the creditors" (1987: 320-321).